digikar99/emacs-noob/README.md

 - Melpa added
 - Packages: use-package, tabbar-mode, ace-window, auto-complete, helm
-- Several `C-x` bindings are bound to nil
+- `C-x` bindings not listed below are bound to nil: In case some exists that is missing below, it is a bug; report them!
+Known issue is `C-x 8-` key bindings which I've been unable to disable.
 - global auto-complete-mode, electric-pair-mode, show-paren-mode, auto-revert-mode, visual-line-mode, linum-mode, column-number-mode, helm-mode
 - Slower scroll